 Syros.
 Never heard of it?
 We think Syros is one of the best kept secrets in the Greek Islands.
 And I don’t think it is going to stay a secret much longer!
-Read on to learn why we think Syros is the best destination in the Greek Islands for 2018!
+Read on to learn why we think Syros is the best destination in the Greek Islands!

 Why Syros is the Best Destination in the Greek Islands: 9 Reasons to Visit Syros